 Some people find religious believers, religious organisations, and religious programs irritating and think that religion is too forceful.
 This perception makes them reluctant to associate themselves with these religions.
 As our social lives continue to evolve, we must take these two factors into account:

-5. Religion Viewed as the Reason for Wars
+5. Religion Is Viewed as the Reason for Wars

 In recent years, foreign wars have been so deeply rooted in religious ideologies that more and more young people are skeptical of religion's ability to provide peace and stability.
 As our geopolitics continue to evolve, we must take these two factors into account:

-6. Free Thought & Logic Cause a Decline in Membership
+6. Free Thought and Logic Cause a Decline in Membership

-Large problems arise from the concept of God.
+- Problems With the Concept of God: Large problems arise from the concept of God.
 The Abrahamic God (the one in Christianity, Islam and Judaism) is defined as having omnipotence, omniscience and benevolence.
 Many people argue that this is logically impossible.
-Others argue that the concept of an omniscient god does not comfort them, but actually terrifies them.
+Others argue that the concept of an omniscient god does not comfort them but actually terrifies them.